Adam-D-Lewis/Sevens_Alg_Writing_Competition/README.txt

 -------------------------
 Cards are sorted by suit and then subsorted by ascending value within the suit.
 The suit order from first to last is clubs, diamonds, hearts, spades.

+## Code Explanation
+###Main Code Files
-This file will detail what each file in the code does.
+This section will detail what each file in the code does.

 main.py
 --------